MicrosoftDocs/learn/learn-pr/azure/analyze-logs-with-kql/includes/3-analyze-virtual-machine-agent-health.md

 Here, you'll run KQL queries to retrieve and transform data from the `heartbeat` table to obtain insights about the status of machines in your environment.

-## Set analysis goals and assess log data
+## Assess log data based on analysis goals

 Azure Monitor uses Azure Monitor Agent to collect data about activities and operating system processes running inside virtual machines.
 Some of the older machines in your environment still use the legacy Log Analytics Windows and Linux agents, which Azure Monitor is deprecating.
 Azure Monitor Agent and Log Analytics Agent log information about virtual machine health to the `Heartbeat` table once a minute.